deanwilson/ecs-monitoring/README.md

 ## Creating your environment

-Once you've created your environment configurations, and added the correct bucket name, you can create the environment with:
+Once you've created your environment configurations, and added the correct bucket name, you can create the environment.
+Each stage of the environment is separated into a directory inside [terraform/projects](/terraform/projects) to allow easier changing of individual aspects of the deployment.

+The commands to build each section are the same between components:

+    # change to the project directory
     cd terraform/projects/infra-networking

+    # Initialise the backend to use our S3 bucket
     $ terraform init -backend-config=../../../environments/dwilson-staging.backend

+    # show all the pending actions (most useful when changing terraform code)
     $ terraform plan -var-file=../../../environments/dwilson-staging.tfvars

+    # apply the changes to your running system
     $ terraform apply -var-file=../../../environments/dwilson-staging.tfvars

-    cd ../infra-security-groups

-    # terraform commands from above

-    cd ../infra-dns-discovery

-    # terraform commands from above

-    cd ../app-ecs-albs

-    # terraform commands from above

-    cd ../app-ecs-nodes

-    # terraform commands from above

-    cd ../app-ecs-services

-    # terraform commands from above
+To build a full environment the order is:

+ * infra-networking
+ * infra-security-groups
+ * infra-dns-discovery
+ * app-ecs-albs
+ * app-ecs-nodes
+ * app-ecs-services

 ## Creating documentation